ludvigla/hdcaDevHeart/README.md

 with an installation of R and all R packages necessary to run the analyses.

 Note that you need to be in the correct folder (i.e. the hdcaDevHeart folder cloned from GitHub).
-You can change `--memory` flag as you see fit, but the code has only been tested with 16GiB of RAM.
+You can change `--memory` flag as you see fit.
 You can provide your own password for the RStudio server by replacing `YOURPASSWORD`, for example `-e PASSWORD=12345678`.

+Now we can mount our hdcaDevheart (`source="$(pwd)"`) folder in the docker container.
+The folder will be available in the target directory (`target=/home/rstudio/DATADIR`).

-Now run the code below (don't forget to replace `YOURPASSWORD`) in the terminal:
+Run the code below (don't forget to replace `YOURPASSWORD` and `DATADIR`) in the terminal to start the container:

 ````
-sudo docker run -d -p 1337:8787 --name hdcadevheart -e PASSWORD=YOURPASWORD --memory=16g --mount type=bind,source="$(pwd)",target=/home/rstudio -e ROOT=TRUE ludlar/rrst:latest
+sudo docker run -d -p 1337:8787 --name hdcadevheart -e PASSWORD=YOURPASWORD --memory=16g --mount type=bind,source="$(pwd)",target=/home/rstudio/DATADIR -e ROOT=TRUE ludlar/hdcadevheart:latest
 ````

 If you run the code with sudo, you will need to enter your computer password; however,